 |Independent Financial Advisor||£47|

-However, Professional Indemnity insurance is priced based on the specific risks of your business.
+Professional Indemnity insurance is priced based on the specific risks of your business.
 Your business structure can even make a difference—for example, liability insurance for a limited company can cost more than if you're self employed.
+But there are many factors affecting professional indemnity premiums, including surprising factors like your handwriting and manners!

 When quoting a Professional Indemnity insurance product, an underwriter will take into account many factors, including: